NERBLER09/Exploding-Kittens-In-Python/readme.md

 You can download all versions for Windows.
 For now you can't download Exploding Kittens In Python for linux, but a Snapcraft download will be available soon.
 A MacOS download wont be available.

+---

+Exploding Kittens In Python is no longer being worked on by myself and all future efforts are being focused to [Exploding Kittens In Electron]("https://github.com/NERBLER09/Exploding-Kittens-In-Electron.git")